rdsea/iCOMOTSensors/IoTProviders/GenericLightweightIoTProvider/README.md

 * restart_script: for restart the function

 In our current design, we just support start_script.
+Currently, start_script is just a "direct" command.
 Other features will be added later.

 Currently, each function will have a name and start_script.
 The information will be specified in configTemplates/deployTemplate.js